[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 Agreements

-The following agreements relate to the interface with grid operator or Transmission System Operator (TSO) and relationship with landowners where wind farm is located.
+The following agreements relate to the interface with the grid operator or Transmission System Operator (TSO) and the relationship with landowners where the wind farm is located.

 It is the agreement with the grid network operator or TSO, and outlines the granted capacity, connection fees, duration, and related terms and conditions for injecting electricity to the grid.